• Free & Fast Delivery

 • Able-bodied people who are taking the vehicle to or from maintenance or repair

-Licence and Registration
+Licence And Registration

-Riding on Roads
+Riding On Roads

+You can only drive on roads with a road-legal mobility scooter.
 You must not drive in bus lanes, cycle lanes, or motorways, and you should avoid driving on roads with a speed limit of 50mph+.

-When riding your mobility scooter on a road you must use an amber flashing light for visibility, to protect yourself and those around you.
+When riding your mobility scooter on a road, you must use an amber flashing light for visibility, to protect yourself and those around you.

-Types of Journeys
+Types Of Journeys

-For longer journeys on roads you will need a Class 3 road legal scooter, or a heavy duty mobility scooter, whereas for shorter journeys you will likely look at more lightweight or automatic folding scooters.
+For longer journeys on roads, you will need a Class 3 road-legal scooter, or a heavy-duty mobility scooter, whereas for shorter journeys, you will likely look at more lightweight or automatic folding scooters.

 Storing a Mobility Scooter

-Mobility scooter storage is another thing to bear in mind.
-It needs to be stored, fully covered, in a secure and waterproof place.
-The space you keep your mobility scooter in of course requires a power outlet to keep the batteries charged, but you should also consider whether your storage place will need ramps installed to allow you to enter and exit with absolute ease.
+The space you keep your mobility scooter in, of course, requires a power outlet to keep the batteries charged, but you should also consider whether your storage place will need ramps installed to allow you to enter and exit with absolute ease.

-Your Weight and Size
+Your Weight And Size

 Every person of any shape and size is entitled to comfortable mobility, so electric scooters are built with inclusivity in mind.
 This is why there are many scooters with larger weight capacities.